What Is Marketing? A Better Definition (and Why It Matters)

-Ask 10 different people what marketing is, and you’ll get 10 very different answers.
+Ask ten stakeholders in your organization what marketing is, and you'll get ten different answers.

 In this post, I’m going to break down four run-of-the-mill definitions and take a closer look at what’s missing.